 Museums exist to educate and benefit the public and to preserve objects for both the present and the future.
 Sometimes the goal of displaying an original object for educational purposes conflicts with the need to preserve it.
 Therefore, museums face the challenge of achieving a balance between preservation and public display.
 The mission of the National Park Service emphasizes the preservation of “natural and cultural resources … for the enjoyment, education, and inspiration of this and future generations.”
 In order for this mission to be fulfilled, the museum must both protect and present objects for the public’s benefit—now and in the future.

 When Ford’s Theatre reopened in 2009 after an extensive renovation project, the National Park Service implemented schedules for exhibit case cleanings and rotation of the great coat.
 Since July 2011, the coat has been off display for extensive conservation work and much-needed rest.
 For the special exhibition, Silent Witnesses: Artifacts of the Lincoln Assassination, on the 150th anniversary of the assassination, the great coat will once again be on view—displayed on a custom-made mount in a stabilized environment and dimly lit case—all in an effort to preserve and share Lincoln’s great coat with all of us.

-Elena Popchock is the spring 2015 Exhibitions Intern at Ford’s Theatre.
-Elena is a second-year graduate student in Museum Studies at The George Washington University, where she is concentrating in Exhibition Development and American Studies.
+Elena Popchock was the spring 2015 Exhibitions Intern at Ford’s Theatre and graduate student in Museum Studies at The George Washington University, where she concentrated in Exhibition Development and American Studies.